inceptjs/incept.js/docs/plugins.md

  - **React `<App />`** - Can override `<App />`
  - **Plugin Registry** - Can register new methods for other plugins to use

-> It's important to understand that you can define your folder structure how ever you like.
+> NOTE: It's important to understand that you can define your folder structure how ever you like.
 Incept just cares about where to start looking for files.